donn/Phi/TO-DO.md

 # List of problems or limitations with the current compiler by difficulty
 ## Implementation
+### Intermediate
+* Proper "next" structure for Nodes (error reporting currently collapses too much)
+* Arrays translation not functional

 ### Advanced
-* Arrays are not functional
 * For loops are not functional

 ### Grueling